 Did you know?

-of UWM’s incoming freshmen haven’t chosen a major.
+25% of UWM’s incoming freshmen haven’t chosen a major.

-Arts, Design & Innovation
+Arts, Design and Innovation

 Are you interested in the creative process?
 Do you want to revolutionize or invent new ways of seeing and interacting with the world?
-Do you enjoy creative problem solving, design and having creative control of your work?
-Majors in the Arts, Design & Innovation track study and make art and design projects that explore and meet the challenges facing societies in the 21st century.
-This field of study is a great fit for students who like to think, create, and make.
+Do you enjoy creative problem solving, design, and having creative control of your work?
+Majors in the Arts, Design, & Innovation pathway study and make art and design projects that explore and meet the challenges facing us in the 21st century.
+This field of study is a great fit for students who like to think, create, and make.Career outcomes

 Overlapping Career Cruising Clusters: Arts, A/V Technology & Communications

-Business, Industry, & Applied Technology
+Business, Industry and Applied Technology Career Outcomes

 Overlapping Career Cruising Clusters: Business Management & Administration; Finance; Government & Public Administration; Transportation, Distribution & Logistics.